Table of Contents[Hide][Show]

 - It can help improve sleep when taken daily

-- When used in food, it may support healthy thyroid function
+- To support healthy thyroid function

 - When used consistently on skin it can help get rid of cellulite

 - Some evidence shows that the beneficial fats in coconut oil can help with depression and anxiety